dvaumoron/gosince/README.md

 # gosince

-gosince shows the first version introducing a go package or symbol, then display go doc information about it.
+gosince shows the introducing version of a go package or symbol, then display go doc information about it.